CrayLabs/SmartSim/doc/application.rst

 **Step 2: Set the Application Name and Executable**

-Set the application name and executable.
 The `name` is a string that identifies the application, and `exe` is the string path to the executable.
-Optionally, you can provide `exe_args` as a string or sequence of of strings to specify arguments for the executable.
+Optionally, you can provide `exe_args` as a string or sequence of strings to specify arguments for the executable.

 * `name`: A string that identifies the application.
 Example: